ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 You may find a good article about it [here](https://jessitron.com/2020/09/19/code-is-a-coastline/).
+**N.B.**: move to approptiate place.

-Fractal traps could come from different sources: code coupling, leaky abstractions, feature interference, _and so on_.
+Fractal traps may come from different sources: code coupling, leaky abstractions, feature interference, _and so on_.
 They are almost unavoidable.
 Most of developers (my guess) have to clash with them at least sometimes.

-But are we ready?
-Are our **tools** ready to deal with fractal complexity?
+But are our **tools** really good in dealing with fractal complexity?

 Imagine we have a multi-step task.
 We have discovered these steps beforehand and transformed into a simple checklist.